telerik/winforms-docs/editors/datetimepicker/how-to/tweak-increment-step.md

 {{endregion}}

 The result is shown below.
-Just with a single key stroke of the up arrow key, we increase the value of the minutes by 5:
+Just with a single click of the up arrow key, we increase the value of the minutes by 5:

 ![editors-maskededitbox-how-to-tweak-increment-step 001](images/editors-maskededitbox-how-to-tweak-increment-step001.gif)